danyi1212/dans-log-formatter/README.md

 # Dan's Log Formatter
-Every project needs logging, but why rewrite it each time?
+You too are tiered of rewriting log handling for each project?
-Here's my simple, extensible formatter, designed so I never have to.
+Here's my simple, extensible formatter, designed so we never have to write it again.

+This log formatter ships with commonly used features, like JSON serialization, attribute injection, error handling and more.

+Adding log attributes beside the message is made simple, like contextual data, runtime information, request information, basicly whatever you may need.
+Those attribute providers can easily be shared between your services, streamlining the development experince between your services.

 ## Features